Nytra/py-menu/README.md

-# py-menu
+# PyMenu-Framework
-A Python 3 based framework for creating simple text-based menus.
+A Python3 based framework for creating simple but intuitive text-based menu interfaces.

 ---